Austrian expedition against Morocco (1829): Background

 Austria and Morocco first entered into diplomatic relations in 1783.
-On April 17, 1783, a friendship and trade treaty was signed in Vienna.
+On 17 April 1783, a friendship and trade treaty was signed in Vienna.
 As a result of the Peace of Campo Formio, Austria annexed the Republic of Venice in 1797, thereby gaining a significant increase in its merchant fleet.
-In order to protect itself against capturing Moroccan corsairs, Venice had paid tribute to Morocco since 1765.
+In order to protect itself against Moroccan corsairs, Venice had paid tribute to Morocco since 1765.
 Austria stopped these payments.
-Then, in 1803, Moroccan corsairs began to hijack Austrian merchant ships.
-However, it was possible for the Austrian ambassador Charles-Marie Mogniat de Pouilly to renew the friendship and trade treaty with the Moroccan Sultan Moulay Slimane in November 1805.
+In 1803, Sultan Moulay Slimane of Morocco issued orders to Rais Ibrahim Lubaris to seize vessels belonging to the United States of America, Venice, Holland, the northern German States and all countries which had no peace treaties with Morocco.
+The Austrian ambassador Charles-Marie Mogniat de Pouilly managed to renew the friendship and trade treaty with the Moroccan sultan in November 1805.
+The ambassador also reported that the Moroccan fleet at that time comprised approximately twenty vessels, all of which were poorly constructed.

+In 1825 two Austrian vessels were attacked by Moroccan corsairs.
+In 1827 the Sultan Moulay Abd al-Rahman authorized the captains of Rabat and Salé to take to the sea and pursue the tradition of the Jihad along the coasts of Morocco and its European neighbors.
+The corsairing fleet captured some British ships — which were soon returned — in 1828.
+One of those fleet ships succeeded in forcing some of the ships of Austria into the port of the Bou Regreg.

 The trade and shipping treaty between Brazil and Austria, signed in 1827, led to lively trade between the two states.
-On the voyage from Trieste to Rio de Janeiro in the summer of 1828, the Austrian commercial Brigantine Veloce was taken off Cádiz by the Moroccan brig Hijacked Rabia-el-Gheir and taken to Rabat.
+On the voyage from Trieste to Rio de Janeiro in the summer of 1828, the Austrian commercial brigantine Veloce was taken off Cádiz by the Moroccan brig Hijacked Rabia-el-Gheir and taken to Rabat.
 Under the command of Korvettenkapitän Franz Bandiera an Austrian fleet of four ships sailed, the corvettes Carolina (26 guns), Adria (20 guns), the brig Veneto and the schooner Enrichetta, to Gibraltar.
 Due to difficult weather conditions, the goal could not be reached until January 1829.
 Negotiations then began in Gibraltar between the Austrian ambassador Wilhelm von Pflügl, who had accompanied the fleet, and the Moroccan consul general Judah Benoliel.

 Expedition

 Although the 13-man team was released and an apology was obtained from the Moroccan government - which asserted that this action had not been authorized by them - the handover of the Veloce and the payment of compensation were refused.
 Bandiera then had Moroccan ports blocked.
-With the Carolina, the Adria and the Veneto he had the city Larache bombed on June 3, 1829, and a landing party (commanded by Paul Zimburg von Reinerz) of 136 men land in the harbor to sink the two anchored Moroccan brigs.
+With the Carolina, the Adria and the Veneto he had the city Larache bombed on 3 June 1829, and a landing party (commanded by Paul Zimburg von Reinerz) of 136 men land in the harbour to sink the two anchored Moroccan brigs.
 The Moroccan ships could be set on fire unopposed using missiles, but fighting broke out on retreat.
-The Austrians lost 22 dead and 14 wounded, the Moroccans about 150 men.
+The Austrians lost 22 dead and 14 wounded, and the Moroccans about 150 men.
 The cities of Asilah and Tétouan were also bombed.